Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 Never forget a testlldmdjdjdj
 Background Contextisdisdoasoasiouksdisidjdjdj
 Starting from today:ieisisksksklets hack
-Based on the requirements of each task, you should always write the documewierdntationosisos (module(s) + funct,lion(s)) and tests first, before you actually code anythingkasoasolaskllk
+Based on the requirements of each task, you should always write the documewierdntationosisos (moduledjdjd(s) + funct,lion(s)) and tests first, before you actually code anythingkasoasolaskllk
 The intranet checks for Python projects won’t be released before their first deadline, in order for you to focus more on TDkdfkfkD and think about all possible casesiidisjsjsjs